 Friday is always a busy day me.
 On Friday morning I have a regular meeting with our Headteacher which is called a Critical Friend meeting.

-When I arrive in school at around 9.30 I usually grab a few minutes with the School Business Manager (Carrie Stone) as she is also our Clerk to the Governors.
-We may discuss an agenda for a forthcoming meeting or some information that needs to be circulated to all governors.
+When I arrive in school at around 9.30 I usually grab a few minutes with the School Business Manager.
 If there are committee meetings due I will check the agendas with the three chairs of committees to ensure that if there is any overlap it has a purpose.